icons8/webicon/README.md

 npm install i8-icon
 ```

-Now you can use `require('i8-icon')` when installing with npm or jsmp and using Browserify or Webpack.
+Now you can use `require('i8-icon/angular-i8-icon')` or `require('i8-icon/jquery-i8-icon')` when installing with npm or jsmp and using Browserify or Webpack.

 ### bower